Language and Culture in Florence

 (*permission by the Italian major advisor is required)

 During their stay in Florence, students live with Florentine families in demi-pensione arrangements (i.e. breakfast and evening meal taken with the family) in double accommodations.
-The homes selected for the KU program are within 10-25 minutes walking distance from the school or accessible by a convenient bus line.
+The homes selected for the KU program are accessible by a convenient bus line.
 They offer warm, personal, and pleasant living arrangements.

 Open to students in good standing from any accredited U.S. college or university.
 One year of Italian is strongly recommended prior to departure.
 Prior completion of at least one course in Art History would be very useful to the participant.
 Minimum 2.5 GPA required.